marked-gil/tasks-master-react/README.md

 * People who love to set goals and plan ahead

 #### **The Use of Agile Methodology**
 Using the Agile Methodology, the development of the project began with the creation of seven (7) EPICS to provide a framework for the website's design and structure.
-Each EPIC comprised multiple User Stories that detailed the project's features.
+Each EPIC is comprised of multiple User Stories that detailed the project's features.
 A total of 35 User Stories were formulated for the Front-End, out of which 33 were successfully implemented, while the remaining 2 were deferred for future implementation.
 The 33 User Stories were distributed among four iterations, each with a distinct timeline due to the creator's other work commitments.

+A story point (ranging from 2-8) and priority label (Must-Have, Should-Have, Could-Have, and Won’t-Have) were assigned to each User Story to guide the estimation of time needed for implementation and prioritize the most vital components of the site.
+Acceptance criteria were included in each User Story, which served as a basis for determining successful implementation.
+Tasks were also specified for the creator to fulfill the acceptance criteria.

 Github’s Kanban board is a very useful tool that this project used.
 Here is the link for the project’s Kanban board: [**Tasks Master Kanban**](https://github.com/users/marked-gil/projects/17)